HHH-GH/image-to-movie/helper-scripts-copy-paste.md

 3. Right-click the first one and choose Rename
 4. Rename as `(10001).jpg`, and that pattern will be applied to all the files e.g. `(10002).jpg`, `(10003).jpg` and so on
 5. Copy the renamed files into the `source` folder

-TBD: is a filename with brackets in it going to break the Bash script.